Rise Up, Sing Out: A Concert for the First Amendment

 Rufus Wainwright

-Rufus Wainwright is a Canadian-American singer-songwriter and composer whose work moves between country-tinged songwriting and larger theatrical forms.
-He has released a substantial catalog of studio albums, contributed to film and compilation projects, and written operas and other stage-based music, including settings of Shakespeare for theater.
+Rufus Wainwright is a Canadian-American singer-songwriter and composer whose work moves between rock/pop, country-tinged writing, and large-scale classical forms.
+He has released eleven studio albums, contributed to film soundtracks, and written operas alongside theatre-based projects.

 Bette Midler